 Music is taught from kindergarten through eighth grade.
 It is a comprehensive program that includes music appreciation, rhythm, reading basic notation, the history of music, the variety of types of music, liturgical music, music programs, and the basic knowledge and use of simple instruments.

-Spanish is taught from kindergarten through eighth grade and emphasizes vocabulary, basic grammar, usage, conversational phrases, elements of and appreciation for Hispanic culture (including some religious practices), and music.
-Students in grades kindergarten through second grade have Spanish two times per week for 30 minutes.
-Students in grades three through eight may have Spanish classes three times per week for 45 minute periods.
+Italian is taught from kindergarten through eighth grade and emphasizes vocabulary, basic grammar, usage, conversational phrases, elements of and appreciation for Hispanic culture (including some religious practices), and music.
+Students in grades kindergarten through fourth grade have Italian once per week for 40 minutes.
+Students in grades five through eight may have Spanish classes three times per week.

 Art is taught in grades kindergarten through eighth and is integrated with other subjects.
-The focus is on student creativity while using various art media, learning art appreciation and history, and creating artistic displays.
+The focus is on student creativity using various mediums and learning art history.

 Our physical education program follows the National Standards for Physical Education.